-- Climate right conditions (temperature) should be maintained - Foreign matter In silage, presence of unwanted materials like manure or soil in hay or silage affect fermentation - Storage poorly made facilities cause losses
+- Climate right conditions (temperature) should be maintained to reduce losses at harvesting and post harvest handling - Foreign matter presence of unwanted materials like manure or soil in hay or silage.
+In silage, they affect fermentation - Storage poorly made facilities cause losses i.e. exposure to air (oxygen) for silage or mouldy hay due to water exposure